 - Mapua Institute of Technology

 The Mapua Cardinals have the most number of general championships in the seniors division of NCAA.
-Apart from basketball, Mapua also has the third best winning record in football—with most players representing the Philippine national football team in international competitions.
+Apart from college basketball, Mapua also has the third best winning record in football—with most players representing the Philippine national football team in international competitions.